Dargones/anceps/data/completedScansions/README.md

-I keep the lines that Zwierlein marks as possibly not genuine, but there is sometimes a problem in scanning them (e.g. a syllable that is closed must scane short like in *Ag.* 934).
+I keep the lines that Zwierlein marks as possibly not genuine, but there is sometimes a problem in scanning them (e.g. a syllable that is closed must scan short like in *Ag.* 934).
 For these lines I choose the closest appropriate Senecan meter pattern, but in two\three cases this means marking a long syllable short.
 I also remove the square brackets from the text, since I use them to enclose diphthongs (i.e. the only way to tell that the line is